theappbusiness/TABTestKit/README.md

 ### Biometrics

-**TABTestKit** makes it possible and very easy to automate iOS biometrics in the simulator.
+Another exclusive feature of **TABTestKit** is that it makes it possible (and very easy!) to automation iOS biometrics in the simulator.

-You can enable or disable device biometrics:
+#### Enabling and disabling device biometrics

 ```swift
 Biometrics.enrolled()
 Biometrics.unenrolled()
 ```

 > **NOTE:** The term "enrolment" comes from the Simulator menu options to enable or disable biometrics.

-You can also simulate a successful or unsuccessful authentication:
+#### Simulating successful or failed biometric authentication

 ```swift
 Biometrics.successfulAuthentication()